SysAdminDoc/ImageFormats2025/README.md

 ---

-### WebP: The Web’s Workhorse
+### WebP: The Web's Workhorse

 WebP is the browser-native image format designed for speed, efficiency, and versatility.
 Developed by Google and derived from the VP8 video codec, WebP filled a critical gap between bloated PNGs and lossy JPEGs with a modern hybrid that just works.

 #### Under the Hood:
 - **Predictive Coding**: Uses block prediction like video compression to reduce redundancy.
 - **Color Space**: YUV 4:2:0 for lossy; optional 4:4:4 for lossless or alpha-rich images.
-- **Alpha Compression**: Advanced methods to shrink transparency layers, unlike PNG’s brute-force approach.
+- **Alpha Compression**: Advanced methods to shrink transparency layers, unlike PNG's brute-force approach.
 - **Animation**: Multi-frame image support with alpha transparency and frame blending.

 #### Evolution & Adoption: